healthPSO/healthPSO.github.io/README.md

 # healthPSO.github.io
 This website is for the Policy Support Observatory.
-This unofficial website is a result of my capstone project on web design
+This is an unofficial website part of Sawsan Allam capstone project on web design